The Circle

 • Invitation for one to attend annual dinner event

-As a benefit of membership, CPD invites all founding members of The Circle to join us for a special dinner on Thursday, November 9, at Dallas Country Club.
-“The Grateful Table” will feature an engaging lecture by SMU Professor Cullum Clark on Texas’ emerging power in the global economy.
+As a benefit of membership, CPD invites all members of The Circle to join us for a special dinner on Wednesday, November 12.
+“The Grateful Table” will feature reflections with Dr. Gerald Turner, President Emeritus of SMU.